A Bayesian Additive Regression Tree Model for Learning Conditional Average Treatment Effects in Regression Discontinuity Designs: Background

-which is clearly violated by the RDD assumption that $Z = \mathbb{I}(X > 0)$.
-Consequently, the overall ATE, $\bar{\tau} = \E(\tau(X)),$ is unidentified, and we must content ourselves with estimating $\tau(0)$, the conditional average effect at the point $x = 0$, which we estimate as the difference between $\mu_1(0) - \mu_0(0)$.
-This is possible for continuous $X$ so long as one is willing to assume that $\mu_1(x)$ and $\mu_0(x)$ are both suitably smooth functions of $x$: any inferred discontinuity at $x = 0$ must therefore be attributable to treatment effect.
-See \cite{hahn2001identification} for the seminal exposition of continuity-based identification in RDD from the potential outcomes perspective.
+the right-hand-sides of which can be estimated from sample data.
+Because we can only learn $\mu_0(x)$ or $\mu_1(x)$ for given $x$, $\tau(x)$ is unidentified without further assumptions.
+However, it is possible to learn $\tau(0)$ for continuous $X$ so long as one is willing to assume that $\mu_1(x)$ and $\mu_0(x)$ are both suitably smooth functions of $x$: any inferred discontinuity at $x = 0$ must therefore be attributable to treatment effect\footnote{See \cite{hahn2001identification} for the seminal exposition of continuity-based identification in RDD from the potential outcomes perspective}.
+Formally, we assume that $\mu_1,\mu_0$ are continuous at $x=0$, \textit{i.e.}:

+This implies that we can estimate $\tau(0)$ by learning $\E[Y \mid X=x,Z=1],\E[Y \mid X=x,Z=0]$ and predicting each of those functions at $x=0$.
+Importantly, note that our target estimand is simply $\tau(0)$, which is not defined by the limits of $\mu_1,\mu_0$; these limits only matter insofar as continuity of these functions leads to identification of $\tau(0)$.